-This Plan sets a clear direction for the period up to 2022 when the next council elections are held.
+This Plan sets a clear direction and main things we will be working on for the period up to 2022 when the next council elections take place.
+It's really important that we are able to demonstrate progress and can be held to account against these.
 Some of the things we have set out to do are easy to see or count, such as new school buildings or reducing the amount of waste we send to landfill.
-Others, such as reducing inequality or encouraging business growth and harder to quantify.
-This section sets out how we will evaluate our progress to ensure transparency and accountability which is part of our governance arrangements.
+Others, such as reducing inequality or encouraging business growth are harder to quantify.
+This section sets out how we will evaluate our progress to ensure transparency and accountability, which is part of our governance arrangements.